Last Updated on20 minutes to read

 But by far, the best of this type of incentive is the dual-sided referral incentive.
 This one rewards an existing customer for referring their friend, then rewards the friend for making their first purchase.
 And since they trust their friend’s word, the referred customer is more likely to stick around.

-What rewards should I offer in my customer incentive program?
+What rewards should be in my customer incentive program?

 There are several factors that must come into play for a customer incentive program to be successful.